marcguery/varif/README.md

 - Type: The type of variant (SNP, INDEL...)
 - Ref: The reference sequence
 - Alt: The alternate sequence
+- CDSref: The windowed CDS reference sequence including the variant followed by the CDS identifier
+- CDSalt: The windowed CDS alternate sequences including the variant
-- AAref: The amino acid resulting from the reference sequence followed by the CDS identifier
+- AAref: The amino acid sequence resulting from the windowed reference sequence
-- AAalt: The amino acid resulting from the alternate sequence
+- AAalt: The amino acid sequence resulting from the windowed alternate sequences
 - Annotation: The annotation described in the GFF file followed by the gene identifier
 - Score: The score of the variant (see [Process](#process))
 - Sample#1: Proportion of alternate allele for sample 1